Semrush helps you:

 This isn’t about keyword stuffing or anything like that.

-It’s simply mentioning your target keyword a few times to confirm to Google that your page really is about that topic.
+It’s simply mentioning your target keyword a few times to confirm to Google that your page really is about that subject matter.

 Google SERP – YouTube SEO